Description

 Here 'user' is the service account defined on the AD for the Kerberos service.
 For 'password', use the password defined for the service account.

-Open command line prompt 'cmd' on the Windows server and enter (with a secure password after '-pass':(
+Open the command line prompt 'cmd' on the Windows server and enter (with a secure password after '-pass':(

 ktpass -princ HTTP/fortigate2.amf.meta.local@AMF.META.LOCAL -mapuser fortigate2 -pass !StrPass91 -crypto all -ptype KRB5_NT_PRINCIPAL -out fortigate2.keytab